joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6631081/2025/09/15/cal-raleigh-home-runs-mickey-mantle-the-windup/

 **U.S.-British Deal Would Speed Nuclear Plant Construction**\
-`An agreement between London and Washington is expected to be signed during President Trump’s state visit to England this week.`\
+`An agreement between London and Washington is expected to be signed during President Trump’s state visit to Britain this week.`\
 https://nytimes.com/2025/09/15/business/us-britain-nuclear-deal.html

 **Giants to promote top prospect Bryce Eldridge in the thick of NL wild-card race: Report**\